 eSIM vs local SIM vs roaming

 You have three ways to get data in Serbia, and each has its moment.
-The local SIM is cheap in terms of GB but forces you to go to a store with your passport, communicate in Serbian, and change your physical card.
-Your Spanish operator's roaming is convenient but, since Serbia is outside the EU, it usually charges a premium per MB.
-The eSIM is the sweet spot: fixed price, online activation, and your Spanish number intact for bank SMS.
+A local SIM is cheap in terms of GB but requires you to go to a store with your passport, communicate in Serbian, and change your physical card; additionally, by law, any Serbian prepaid card requires registration with an ID, so the in-store process is not optional.
+Your Spanish operator's roaming is convenient but, since Serbia is outside the EU, it's usually charged at a premium per MB: check the current price with your operator before you leave, because rates outside the EU change, and not all companies publish the fine print clearly.
+The eSIM hits the sweet spot: fixed price, online activation, and your Spanish number remains intact for bank SMS.

 | Option | Advantage | Disadvantage |